danielroedl/vsc-meld-diff/README.md

-# Compare files with the tool meld directly from vscode
+# Compare files or folders with the tool meld directly from vscode

-This extension open two files in the external tool meld.
+This extension open two files (or folders) in the external tool meld.

 There are five commands to do different ways to choose the files for comparing.
+It is also possible to choose the files (or folders) from the file list.

-Hit `Ctrl` + `Shift` + `P` to open the command menu and type `meld diff`.
+Hit `Ctrl` + `Shift` + `P` to open the command menu and type `Meld Diff`.

 ![All commands](images/all_cmds.png)

+*Folder comparison is only possible from file list (see hint in command description 'Select for meld compare' and 'Compare with selected for meld compare')*

 # Detailed command information
 ## All visible documents